bowmanjd/olf22python/README.md

 # Python: the Multi-tool for System Management

+Please feel free to use the [Q&A Discussion](https://github.com/bowmanjd/olf22python/discussions/1) if you have questions and comments related to the presentation!

 This is the companion repo for one of the talks at the [OLF 2022 conference](https://olfconference.org).